cbeck88/spirit-po/README.md

 According to `sloccount`, it is only 733 lines of code in total (at time of writing), and is implemented using `boost::spirit`.
 Our po grammar itself is only a few dozen lines.
 This makes it very simple and transparent, and easy to modify if needed.

-By contrast, the `libgettext-po` po-manipulation library, depending on how you count, spans about ten thousand lines of ANSI C.
+By contrast, the equivalent po-parser facility within the gettext project is the `libgettext-po` po-manipulation library.
+Sloccount counts the entire `libgettext-po` directory as `ansic:        29382 (98.35%)`, and the parser implementation itself is quite complex and difficult to separate from this.
-Guess which parser implementation I would prefer to read. :)
+(Which is partly why I made `libgettext-po`.)

 An in-depth explanation of the rationale for this library as compared to `libintl` and `boost::locale::gettext`, and specifically, the advantages of parsing po files rather than mo files at run-time, is provided